-During the 2019/2020 reporting cycle, there were a total of 4,228 waterbodies recorded in the ATTAINS database.
-These waters include approximately 621,049 lake acres, and 33,050 river and stream miles, of which approximately 517 miles form the border with the State of Texas.
+During the 2024 reporting cycle, there were a total of 4,249 waterbodies recorded in the ATTAINS database.
+These waters include approximately 621,049 lake acres, and 33,108 river and stream miles, of which approximately 517 miles form the border with the State of Texas.

-The water quality data used in this report was collected by the Oklahoma Conservation Commission (OCC), Oklahoma Department of Environmental Quality (DEQ), Oklahoma Corporation Commission (Corp Comm), Oklahoma Water Resources Board (OWRB), Oklahoma Water Survey, United States Geological Survey (USGS), City of Tulsa, City of Oklahoma City, Cherokee Nation, and citizens of the State.
-Only data collected prior to April 30, 2019 was utilized for this report.
+The water quality data used in this report was collected by the Oklahoma Conservation Commission (OCC), Oklahoma Department of Environmental Quality (DEQ), Oklahoma Corporation Commission (Corp Comm), Oklahoma Water Resources Board (OWRB), Oklahoma Water Survey, United States Geological Survey (USGS), City of Tulsa, City of Oklahoma City, and tribal nations.
+Only data collected prior to April 30, 2023was utilized for this report.